SCEBE-Technicians/enucc-tutorials/docs/useful-resources.md

 # Useful resources

 - [Slurm docs](https://slurm.schedmd.com/documentation.html) - A useful place for learning more about how to use slurm.
-- [Tmux](https://github.com/tmux/tmux/wiki/Getting-Started) - Tmux is a useful tool for
+- [Tmux](https://github.com/tmux/tmux/wiki/Getting-Started) - Tmux is a useful tool for managing multiple terminal sessions.
+It can also be left running so when you exit the ssh session, you can keep processes running and resume where you left off when you next log in.
 - [Introduction to Bash scripting](https://github.com/bobbyiliev/introduction-to-bash-scripting?tab=readme-ov-file)
 - [Command line basics](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)
 - [ShellCheck](https://www.shellcheck.net/) - A tool for checking the correctness of shell scripts.